-Maybe it’s a cheesy customized trophy, or it could be a special coffee mug — anything a retail employee can be proud to show that he's been working there for a certain number of years makes people feel good.
+Maybe it’s a cheesy customized trophy, or it could be a special coffee mug — anything a retail employee can be proud to show that they've been working there for a certain number of years makes people feel good.
 Make sure the award is on public display so the customers can see it as well.
-Award him his well-deserved prize in a short celebration ceremony, so he really feels likes the champ he is.
+Award them their well-deserved prize in a short celebration ceremony, so they really feel likes the champ they are.

 Gift Them a Path to Success

 Employees are motivated by recognition, but they’re also motivated by a clear path to growth.
 If possible on their anniversary, sit down with them and discuss where they’re currently at in their position and ask them where they’d like to go in their next year there.
 Not only does this make your employee feel empowered, but it also helps you get a better gauge on everyone’s future goals.
 According to PayScale.com, maintaining career development plans is one of the best ways to keep your best performers.